 Credit Risk - The State's investment policy limits investments in State and U.S. Treasury securities, time certificates of deposit, U.S. government or agency obligations, repurchase agreements, commercial paper, bankers' acceptances, and money market funds maintaining a Triple-A rating.

-All investments held outside the State Treasury in a money market fund is rated AAAm by Standard & Poor's as of June 30, 2018.
+All investments held outside the State Treasury is rated AAAm by Standard & Poor's as of June 30, 2019.